jmearnest1s/CS499-Project/README.md

 # CS499-Project
 Description
-Welcome to our prject!
+Welcome to our project!
 This is a run down on our code (PHP framwork) and file navigation to help anyone who wishes to run and understand our project.
 We are working on the agWiki site to implement a report post and hide post functionality.
 The following files are already implemented:

 Admin: